 |Name||Capital||Area in km²|

-Location and Map of Bali island powered by Google Maps
+Find the location and map of Bali island through Google Maps